sogaiu/judge-gen/README.md

     value, e.g.:

     ```
+    (comment

       (- 1 1)
       # => 0

+    )
     ```

     Note the use of `=>`.

-  * Instead of a single line comment, a long-string may be used to express an expected return value.
+  * A long-string (backquote-delimited) placed after an expression may also be used to indicate an expected return value.
 This makes it possible to format the expected return value for easier human recognition, e.g.:

     ```
+    (comment

       (put (table :alpha "first" :beta "second") :gamma "third")
       `
       {:alpha "first"
        :beta "second"
        :gamma "third"}
       `

+    )
     ```

   * Expected errors may also be expressed using an appropriate single